collective/collective.subscribe/collective/subscribe/README.txt

 name to one or more content items.
 The purpose of subscription is to express the subscriber's relationship to the content item (and vice versa).
 In order to use subscription information, we need to be able to query it from indexes.
-For this purpose, uu.subscribe provides a purpose-specific catalog in which each index represents a named relationship such as 'like', 'subscribe', 'invited', 'confirmed', etc.
+For this purpose, collective.subscribe provides a purpose-specific catalog in which each index represents a named relationship such as 'like', 'subscribe', 'invited', 'confirmed', etc.

 Let's get a catalog:

-    >>> from uu.subscribe.interfaces import ISubscriptionCatalog
+    >>> from collective.subscribe.interfaces import ISubscriptionCatalog
-    >>> from uu.subscribe.catalog import SubscriptionCatalog
+    >>> from collective.subscribe.catalog import SubscriptionCatalog
     >>> catalog = SubscriptionCatalog()
     >>> assert ISubscriptionCatalog.providedBy(catalog)